OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-13.md

 ## Numbers 13:5

-from the tribe of Simeon, Shaphat son of Hori;
+from Simeon's tribe, Shaphat, son of Hori;

 ## Numbers 13:6

-from the tribe of Judah, Caleb son of Jephunneh;
+from Judah's tribe, Caleb, son of Jephunneh;

 ## Numbers 13:7

-from the tribe of Issachar, Igal son of Joseph;
+from Issachar's tribe, Igal son of Joseph;

 ## Numbers 13:8

-from the tribe of Ephraim, Hoshea son of Nun;
+from Ephraim's tribe, Hoshea son of Nun;

 ## Numbers 13:9

-from the tribe of Benjamin, Palti son of Raphu;
+from Benjamin's tribe, Palti, son of Raphu;

 ## Numbers 13:10

-from the tribe of Zebulun, Gaddiel son of Sodi;
+from Zebulun's tribe, Gaddiel, son of Sodi;

 ## Numbers 13:11